- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Elements of Sexual Contact that Constitutes Criminal Sexual Conduct 4th Degree

-Like second degree CSC, criminal sexual conduct fourth degree involves intentional touching of another person’s intimate parts.
+Like second-degree CSC, criminal sexual conduct 4th degree involves intentional touching of another person’s intimate parts.

 However, the two differ on circumstances surrounding the commission of the offense, such as the complainant’s age, among others.